SwaroopGiri/AWS-SAP-C02-Notes/README.md

 ## Amazon Redshift

 Redshift does not support multi-AZ deployment.
-Best bet is to use multi-node cluster which supports data replication and node recovery.
+Best bet is to use multi-node cluster which supports data replication and node recovery

+Redshift (must provision servers) can be configured to automatically copy snapshots of a cluster to another region

+Snapshot copy grant needs to be setup between regions for redshift clusters to seamlessly copy encrypted snapshots

+Redshift spectrum (serverless) enables to query data from S3 without loading it.
+Must have a redshift cluster available to start query

+Reshift Workload Management (WLM) enables you to flexibly manage queries' priorities within workloads
+	* Automatic WLM: Managed by Redshift
+	* Manual WLM: Managed by User

+Redshift concurrency scaling (Concurrency Scaling Clusters) enables you to provide consistently fast performance with virtually unlimited concurrent users and queries

 ## AWS CloudFormation